-We now turn to the question of receiver welfare; so far i have left the preferences of the receiver unspecified.
+We now turn to the question of receiver welfare; so far I have left the preferences of the receiver unspecified.
 It is immediate that if the receiver's preferences are the same as those of the mediator, then the receiver is strictly better off.
 If, on the other hand, the receiver has preferences that emphasize certainty of the state (such as the preferences of the receiver in the leading example of KG, for instance), the receiver is strictly worse off with a mediator in this example.
 This simple example illustrates that the presence of the mediator has an ambiguous effect on the welfare of the receiver in general.

-4.3 Comparing Equilibrium Outcomes
+6.1 Comparing Equilibrium Outcomes

 We finally come to the main part of the paper - evaluating the effect of adding a mediator to a Bayesian persuasion environment.
-There are a few general results that i can obtain when comparing outcomes with and without a mediator.
+There are a few general results that obtain when comparing outcomes with and without a mediator.
 Indeed, with a mediator, there is always a babbling equilibrium.
 Thus, even when there may be nontrivial persuasion/information revelation in the BP problem, there is an equilibrium without any information revelation in the MP problem, even though the preferences of the sender and the receiver are the same across the two problems.
-The second general result is that if i add a mediator whose utility is, say, globally strictly concave20 over the set of posteriors, not only does a babbling equilibrium exists, but it is unique.